openfun/marsha/docs/dev.rst

     Will install the project in the current environment, with its dependencies, including the ones needed in a development environment.

+make dev-upgrade
+    Will upgrade all default+dev dependencies defined in setup.cfg.

 make check
     Will run all linters and checking tools.